epinowcast/epinowcast/STYLE_GUIDE.md

 ## Input types and checking

 - We support inputs that are coercible to `data.table` objects using `data.table::as.data.table()`.
 This includes `data.frame` and `tibble` objects.
-This should be clearly documentede in the function documentation.
+This should be clearly documented in the function documentation.
 - Any required inputs should be clearly documented in the function documentation.
 - We use an internal function `coerce_dt()` to check inputs are coercible to `data.table` objects and have the correct columns.
 This function is used in all functions that take data as input.
 The following function demonstrates this pattern: